-The holiday season is just around the corner.
+The holidays are here!
 Decorating your home indoors and out is a longstanding tradition – but it also comes with risks.
 Every year, hospital emergency rooms treat nearly 13,000 people who become injured by faulty lights and other decorations, according to the Consumer Product Safety Commission (CPSC).

 Playing it safe when decorating your home for the holidays can make the difference to ensure a joyous season for you and your family.